 The GSD was developed with careful linebreeding from a foundation sire and several regional generic herding dogs in Germany in the late 1800s.

 This breed became representative of one of the most versatile working dogs.
-Originally used as perimeter or living boundary herding dogs, they later prevailed on the police force and in the army.
+Used initially as perimeter or living boundary herding dogs, they later prevailed in the police force and the army.

-German Shepherds are somewhat longer than tall with well-angulated stifles and hocks, a rather long brushtail, a powerful long neck, a chiseled head with a long squarish muzzle, upright ears, and sturdy limbs.
+German Shepherds are somewhat longer than tall with well-angulated stifles and hocks, a relatively long brushtail, a powerful long neck, a chiseled head with a long squarish muzzle, upright ears, and sturdy limbs.

 A rare KIT gene will create tri-colored black and tan dogs with white markings.
 White German Shepherds are not uncommon, but they cannot compete in AKC-sanctioned conformation shows.
 Dilute dogs are blue, liver, or Isabella, whereby the dilution replaces all black areas of the coat.